rahuljroy/FizzBuzz_NN/README.md

 # Running the code
 Enter the following command in your terminal for running the saved model.<br />
 You can change the input file by just tweaking the file name passed as the command line argument. <br />
-'''console

   $ python main.py --test-data test_input.txt
-'''